Boldrewood Innovation Campus

 Boldrewood Innovation Campus is one of the University of Southampton’s campuses, located in Bassett, Southampton.
-The newly built campus is a centre where business, research and education coexist in engineering sciences, maritime engineering and other maritime disciplines.
+The campus is home to the University's engineering and maritime engineering courses and business school.
+It has a number of world-class testing and research laboratories.
 The campus is also home to the university’s strategic partner Lloyd’s Register.

 Facilities

-Work is still being completed on the Boldrewood campus; it will consist of four buildings with extensive research and teaching facilities.
-Currently in use are advanced design studios, wind tunnels, fluids dynamics laboratories, a driving simulator, performance sports laboratory and two unmanned vehicles laboratories.
-Facilities that are still in construction include a 186m towing tank and an anechoic wind chamber.
+The campus features a range of testing and research laboratories, along with numerous study facilities.

+The campus is home to the largest university towing tank in the UK, measuring 138 metres in length.
+It is 6 metres wide, 3.5 metres deep and equipped with wave makers.
+The towing carriage can run at speeds up to 10m/s with models weighing up to approximately two tonnes in weight.
+The facility is used by both research and commercial clients, supporting conventional ship model testing as well as applications in the aerospace, energy, and transportation sectors.

+The National Infrastructure Laboratory hosts 5 laboratories that provide world-leading facilities for the testing of structures, components and materials.
+These include the geomechanics laboratory, geotechnical centrifuge, large structures testing laboratory (LSTL), testing and structures research laboratory (TSRL), and energy laboratory.

+Other facilities include fluid dynamics laboratories, a driving simulator and two unmanned vehicle laboratories.

 History

 Boldrewood was previously the Biomedical Sciences campus of the University of Southampton, home to the School of Biological Sciences and the non-hospital base for the School of Medicine.
 In April 2006, the university announced plans to develop a 'professional campus' on the Boldrewood site, to house the marine services division of Lloyd's Register.
+In 2009, Grimshaw Architects was appointed to develop a long-term master plan for the 10-acre site.
 In October 2010, the Boldrewood Campus was fully closed for redevelopment, after the relocation of staff and students to the new Life Sciences building on the Highfield Campus.
+In 2024, Southampton Business School was relocated from Highfield to Boldrewood, replacing the space formerly occupied by Lloyd's Register.

+Construction of the campus was delivered in three phases, starting in 2010 and finishing in 2019.